 First, sign in to your account.
 Select “Tools” from the top menu and scroll down to “Keyword Planner.”
 You can then enter details like your business name, location, and service, and the keyword planner will show you suggested keywords to bid on.

 To improve the search results, input any keywords you know you want to use and note down any negative keywords you want to exclude from the results.

 You can also check for search volumes, trends, and cost estimates to help focus your keyword research.

 How do you know which keywords to go with?
 Stick with keywords connected to “commercial intent.”
-These are the keywords people generally use when they’re ready to buy a product or sign up with a service, so it makes sense to target them in your Bing Ads campaign.
+These are the keywords people generally use when they’re ready to buy a product or sign up with a service, so it makes sense to target them in your Microsoft ads.

 Say you sell wine.
 A phrase you might use is “buy wine” because, unsurprisingly, most people using this search term want to actually buy wine.
 When you search for this keyword and related suggestions, this list appears: